 Why do real estate agents work for lower listing fees?

 Today, the real estate industry is more competitive than ever.
-Commission rates are falling across the board as agents compete for listings, making the standard 3% realtor fee obsolete.
+Commission rates are falling across the board as agents compete for listings.
 This trend is expected to accelerate further due to the recent NAR settlement, which drives competition among agents.

-For example, our top recommendation — Clever Real Estate — helps traditional real estate agents reduce their marketing expenses.
+For example, our top recommendation — Clever Real Estate — helps top-performing real estate agents reduce their marketing expenses by connecting them to qualified buyers and sellers.
 These agents can pass their savings on to you.

 How to get a 1% listing fee